stevekinney/stevekinney.net/src/courses/storybook/class-variance-authority.md

 Let's look at an example where we refactor our [button component](adding-variants.md) from earlier to use CVA.

+## Refactoring the Variant Variant

+I regret some of my previous naming choices, but here we are.
+Let's look at some code and talk through it.

 ```ts
 import { cva, type VariantProps } from 'class-variance-authority';